Store Owners Resist State Vaping Bans As 'A Death Sentence For Their Business'

 "I think what's most important is the process.
 Cornerstone to our legal process is notice and opportunity, and we'd love to share and join into that argument so there could be a full and free discussion of ideas and exchange of information and evidence," he says, noting that Massachusetts Cannabis Control Commissioner Shaleen Title also blasted the move.

 "This is a terrible decision.
-Purposely pushing people into the illicit market — precisely where the dangerous products are — goes against every principle of public health and harm reduction," she tweeted Tuesday.
+Purposely pushing people into the illicit market — precisely where the dangerous products are — goes against every principle of public health and harm reduction," Title tweeted Tuesday.
 The ban includes cannabis vaping products as well as those using nicotine.
 "It is dangerous, short-sighted, and undermines the benefits of legal regulation."

 Rourke also warns that the matter may not rest with Suffolk Superior Court alone.
 He says that since vaping products are regulated by the Food and Drug Administration, a federal agency, "Governor Baker's action has prevented the federal government's authority and violated the Commerce Clause."

-"So, he adds, "it looks like the Federal Court might be more appropriate venue and jurisdiction these matters."
+"So," he adds, "it looks like the Federal Court might be a more appropriate venue and jurisdiction for these matters."